 The IRS Compliance Assurance Program, or CAP, is a collaborative pre-filing program in which the taxpayer and the IRS examination team work together to resolve potential tax issues before the taxpayer files its next tax return.

 Entering CAP can be a risk-mitigation strategy for taxpayers by gaining certainty regarding tax positions prior to filing a tax return.
-Due to the change in focus to more limited-scope examinations by LB&I as discussed above, LB&I recently reviewed the role of CAP, and in September 2018 announced modifications to CAP for tax years 2019 and beyond.
-LB&I has not added any new participants to the program since 2016, as the IRS was actively reviewing the program.
+Due to the change in focus to more limited-scope examinations by LB&I as discussed above, LB&I reviewed the role of CAP, and announced modifications to CAP for tax years 2019 and beyond.
+LB&I had not added any new participants to the program since 2016, as the IRS was actively reviewing the program.
 Along with the CAP modification announcement, LB&I announced it expected to review new CAP applicants for the 2020 tax year, but only new applicants that are publicly traded corporations with assets of $10 million or more.

 The IRS generally has three years after an original return is filed to assess income taxes.
 A return will be deemed to have been filed on its original due date, even if the return is actually filed on an earlier date.
 If a return is filed on extension, the limitations period generally is computed from the filing date.
 In most instances, the IRS will request a taxpayer extend, by formal agreement, the statute of limitations when a tax year is under examination.

 It is important to note that certain provisions of the Internal Revenue Code may allow for an extended statute of limitations in certain circumstances.
-Most relevant to inbound entities is Section 6501(c)(8), which provides for an extended statute period when a taxpayer has failed to report certain information related to foreign entities and transfers.
+Most relevant to inbound entities is Section 6501(c)(8), which provides for an extended limitations period when a taxpayer has failed to report certain information related to foreign entities and transfers.
 Some of this information is reported on Forms 5471, 5472, and 926.
 Under Section 6501(c)(8), the limitations period remains open until the taxpayer provides the required information and may be limited when there is reasonable cause for the failure to provide the information.

 Treasury regulations require taxpayers to disclose transactions determined to be abusive or possibly abusive.
 Current information on these transactions, known as listed and reportable transactions, is available from the IRS website.
-Certain standards for penalty relief differ with respect to these transactions, and taxpayers should use diligence when reporting matters related to
+Certain standards for penalty relief differ with respect to these transactions, and taxpayers should use diligence when reporting matters related to these transactions.

 For US federal tax purposes, the two most important characteristics of a tax method of accounting are timing and consistency.
 If the method does not affect the timing for including items of income or claiming deductions, it is not an accounting method and IRS approval generally is not needed to change the treatment of the item.
 In order to affect timing, the accounting method must determine the year in which an income or expense item is to be reported.